Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-38. Right click on this file and select properties.
-Go to the security tab and click on advanced
+38. Right-click on this file, select 'Properties,' go to the 'Security' tab, and click on 'Advanced.'
 </p>

 <p>